Ziauddin Yousafzai: Mission

 When his daughter, Malala, was old enough to start understanding that at a certain age girls were prohibited to attend school, he inspired her to stand up and speak up.
 Instead of attending school, girls would have to stay home and learn how to cook for their brothers and fathers.
 When he created his low-cost private school business after college with his friend Naeem Khan, they were open to teaching girls who would strive to keep learning and going to school.
 He supported every woman who wanted to become successful in life and not stay illiterate like many women in Pakistan.

 Other activities

 Ziauddin did a sit down interview with the current affairs program The Agenda.
 He also gave a speech for TED Talk where he describes the reasons he encourages his daughter to speak up for women's rights.
 In his speech, he recalls never seeing his sisters' names written on paper growing up, and going to school while they all had to stay home.
 He attributes his activism to these facts.

 Awards

 On 11 June 2015, Yousafzai received an honorary doctorate of law from Wilfrid Laurier University in Waterloo, Canada for his commitment to peace, as well as his ongoing efforts for the educational rights of girls in Pakistan and beyond.

-In 2017, Yousafzai was awarded, along with his daughter, an honorary doctorate from the University of Ottawa.
+In 2017, Yousafzai was awarded, along with his daughter, an honorary doctorate from the University of Ottawa in Canada.